diegomondego/ai-chess-coach/README.md

 # Grandmaster AI Chess: A Personalized Learning Platform

-**A React-based chess application designed to transition players from casual movers to strategic thinkers using Generative AI.**
+**A React-based chess application designed to transition players from casual movers to strategic thinkers using Generative AI.
+Made with Google AI Studio**

 ## 1. Project Overview
 Grandmaster AI Chess is not just another board implementation; it is an interactive coaching environment.
 While traditional chess apps rely on numeric evaluations (e.g., "+0.5 advantage") that confuse beginners, this project utilizes Google's Gemini API to provide natural language explanations, strategic planning, and adaptive opponents.